MarcelSunyer/Midnight-Terminal/README.md

 - 🤝 **Cooperative Multiplayer**: Team up with friends to face the dangers of *Hospitalet Station* together.
 Effective communication and coordination are essential for survival.
 - 🛠️ **Repair Missions**: Restore and reactivate abandoned trains to open new areas, reestablish tracks, and pave the way for an escape.
 - ⚙️ **Resource Management**: Balance the use of limited tools, weapons, and energy.
 Choose whether to light up hallways or activate temporary defense systems.
+(WIP)
 - 🧟 **Dynamic Mutant AI**: Mutants behave unpredictably due to radiation exposure—some are blind and hunt by sound, while others are fast or block key paths.
+(WIP)
 - ⚡ **Constant Tension**: Random events, like power outages or unexpected noise, increase the pressure and force players to adapt on the fly.
 - 🔫 **Weapon Upgrades**: Purchase weapons throughout the game to improve your odds of survival.
+(WIP)

 ## 🎯 **Player Objectives**